-A measurement campaign on the Apollonia archaeological site in Greece is underway!
+A measurement campaign was made on the Apollonia archaeological site in Greece !

-> Visit the page “Geoparticles Field Trip to Apollonia “
+> Visit the page & see the movie about “Geoparticles Field Trip to Apollonia “

 Elementary particles can nowadays be used as probes of their sources or of the matter they have traversed.